-Here’s how the Amex Simply Cash $250 bonuses work:
+Here’s how the Amex Blue Business Cash $250 bonus offer works:

 Purchases made by you and any authorized users on your account will count toward the spending requirements.

-Purchases that you return won’t count.
-If you return something after getting the credit, Amex could take it away.
+Purchases that you return won’t count toward the spending requirement.
+And if you return something after getting the credit, Amex could take it away.

 Fees, interest, prepaid cards, person-to-person payments, and cash equivalents don’t count as eligible spending.

-You’ll get your Amex Simply Cash $250 bonuses as statement credits, 8-12 weeks after you meet the spending requirements.
-If there’s a delay, you can call 1-800-528-4800, enter your card number, and ask to speak to a representative.
+You’ll get your Amex Blue Business Cash $250 bonus as a statement credit, 8-12 weeks after you meet the spending requirements.
+If there’s a delay, you can call the number on the back of your card to speak to a representative.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.